 First, get the plugin from this link.
 Register your account by completing the purchase process.

-After that, download the plugin in the zip file to your computer, upload the zip file to your website, and activate it.
+After that, download the plugin from the zip file to your computer and upload the zip file to your website.
+Your license is automatically activated in the background, so there is no need to activate it manually.

-Every WP Rocket plugin’s settings are straightforward; if you need to understand the use of any features or settings, use the Need Help option.
+WP Rocket plugin settings are straightforward; if you need help understanding how to use any features or settings, use the Need Help link to plugin documentation.

 NitroPack